Owen-sz/freegeek-info-script/README.md

 - [ ] Add multi-port functionality to Ethernet module
 - [ ] PSU Info (if possible)
 - [ ] Add message to tell users to look up year the CPU came out to find the year of the machine
-- [ ] Utilize `inxi -Fxxxz` to find screen resolution, display output ports, find usefulness in machine section. (if this command is present or packaged for Mint)
+- [ ] Utilize `inxi -Fxxxz` to find display output ports, find usefulness in machine section. (if this command is present or packaged for Mint)
+- [ ] Test screen size and res modules on laptops
+- [ ] Test multi-battery support

 ### Bugs:
 - [x] Ethernet speed module broken
-- [ ] Typing anything but n or {Enter} in the camera module closes the script without sign off message.
+- [ ] Typing anything but n or {Enter} in the camera module closes the script without sign off message
 - [x] USB3.0 detection doesnt work, uses `lsblk`???
+- [ ] Disk Health module sometimes doesn't output anything, seems to not be able to detect "$root" as a device type
+- [ ] RAM Generation module doesn't reliably provide an output

 ### Issues:
 - NVIDIA drivers may not be properly installed to scrape VRAM, may need an extra package installed